Nadeem Raza: Career

 In December 2016, Raza was promoted to the rank of three star, Lt Gen from Maj Gen while he was serving as the Commandant of Pakistan Military Academy.
-Lt Gen Nadeem Raza commanded X Corps based in Rawalpindi.
+Lt Gen Nadeem Raza commanded the largest Corp of Pakistan Army, the X Corps based in Rawalpindi.

 In October 2017, Raza was appointed as 1st Colonel Commandant of the Mujahid Force.

-In August 2018, Nadeem Raza was appointed as the Chief of General Staff.
+In August 2018, Nadeem Raza was appointed as the CGS (Chief of General Staff), Which is the most important appointment of the Pakistan Army after the COAS (Chief of Army Staff).
 He assumed the position on 10 September 2018.

-In November 2019, Nadeem Raza was promoted to four-star rank and appointed as the Chairman Joint Chiefs of Staff Committee of the Pakistan Armed Forces.
+In November 2019, Nadeem Raza curbed all the competition for the post of CJCSC and was promoted to four-star rank and appointed as the 17th Chairman Joint Chiefs of Staff Committee of the Pakistan Armed Forces.
 He assumed the coveted position on 27 November 2019.

+In July 2022, Raza was admitted to the Order of Military Merit by the Brazilian president Jair Bolsonaro.